dorkomichal/dorkomichal.github.io/about.md

 ## Technical Expertise

-- **Languages**: C++, Python, JavaScript, SQL
+- **Languages**: C++ 17, Python
-- **Frameworks & Tools**: TensorFlow, PyTorch, OpenCV, Docker, Git
+- **Frameworks & Tools**: PyTorch, CUDA, Docker, Git
-- **Areas of Interest**: Machine Learning, Computer Vision, High-Performance Computing, Software Architecture
+- **Areas of Interest**:  Low-Latency C++, High-Performance Computing, Software Architecture, Machine Learning, Computer Vision
 - **Development Practices**: Test-Driven Development, Agile Methodologies, Code Review

 ## What I Do

 When I'm not coding, you can find me:
 - Reading about the latest developments in AI and machine learning
-- Contributing to open source projects
 - Exploring new programming languages and frameworks
-- Writing technical articles and sharing knowledge with the community
+- Reading technical articles and sharing knowledge with the community

 ## Let's Connect